swing-research/PatternRecognition-jupyterbook/logistic-regression.md

-Imagine we have a simple binary classification problem with labels $\{-1, 1\}$, for example, let their be data about the outcome of students exams, which are either passed or failed, and for each student a record of how much hours have been put into studying.
+Imagine we have a simple binary classification problem with labels $\{-1, 1\}$, for example, let their be data about the outcome of students exams, which are either passed or failed.
+For each student we have a record of how much hours they have put into studying.

 We will first try to model this example with *simple linear regression*.